Gruntrexpewrus/TrollingWithGit/README.md

 # TrollingWithGit
-Here I do dumb stuff because my pc seems to not love some git commands and I have to fix it!
+Here I do dumb stuff because my pc seems to not love some git commands and I have to fix it!!!!